Sophie Baggaley: Bristol City

 Having been appointed Birmingham manager in December 2016, Marc Skinner announced Berger as first choice keeper and encouraged Baggaley to go out on loan to play first-team football.
 She joined Bristol City on a season-long loan in August 2017 ahead of the incumbent Caitlin Leach and Aimee Watson.
 She started 17 of 18 WSL matches.
 At the end of the season, Baggaley won The FA Women's Football Awards Save of the Year for a save against Arsenal's Jordan Nobbs.

 She permanently joined Bristol City in the summer of 2018.
 In September 2018, Baggaley was awarded both the FA WSL Player of the Month and the inaugural FA WSL PFA Fans Player of the Month.
 She won the award again in January 2019.
 At the end of the 2018–19 season she won the FA WFA Players' Player of the Year award and was named in the PFA Team of the Year having kept six clean sheets, helping Bristol to 6th place, their best finish since 2013.

 The following two seasons, Baggaley led the league in saves with 70 and 95 respectively as Bristol City struggled to cope defensively against the league's top sides.
 Most notably, Bristol were on the receiving end of a record 11–1 defeat at the hands of Arsenal in December 2019.
-The following season Bristol were beaten 9–0 by Chelsea and 8–1 by Manchester City.
-During the 2020–21 season Bristol reached the final of the 2020–21 League Cup for the first time in their history, but were beaten 6–0 by Chelsea.
+During the 2020–21 season, Bristol were beaten 9–0 by Chelsea and 8–1 by Manchester City.
+However, Bristol reached the final of the 2020–21 League Cup for the first time in their history, but were beaten 6–0 by Chelsea.
 Baggaley left Bristol City in July 2021 after their relegation to the Championship.

 Manchester United

 On 23 July 2021, Baggaley signed with Manchester United on a two-year contract with an additional option year.
-Having started the season as a backup to Mary Earps in the league, Baggaley made her club debut on 14 October 2021 in a 2–2 away draw with Championship side Durham in the 2021–22 League Cup group stage opener.
+Having started the season as a backup to Mary Earps in the league, Baggaley made her club debut on 14 October in a 2–2 away draw with Championship side Durham in the 2021–22 League Cup group stage opener.
 Manchester United took the bonus point with a 5–3 penalty shootout victory.

+Brighton & Hove Albion

+On 14 September 2023, Baggaley signed with Brighton & Hove Albion.